Makram Ebeid: Rise in Wafd Party

-Ebeid returned to Egypt in the midst of nationalistic unrest, and began to involve himself in the Wafd party's struggle for independence led by Saad Zaghloul.
-The Wafd party called for a delegation, or wafd, to travel to the Peace Conference following the end of World War 1 seeking the means to acquire independence.
-This request was refused, and the Wafd party eventually turned into a political party following the Unilateral Declaration of Egyptian Independence in 1922, soon beginning to campaign for internal autonomy, constitutional government, civil rights, and Egyptian control of both the Sudan and the Suez Canal.
+In 1913, Ebeid was the secretary of the official gazette of the Ministry of Justice, al-Waqa'i al-Misriyya.
+He then worked as the private secretary of British legal advisors of the ministry from 1915 to 1918.
+He resigned due to political differences with William Brunyate.
+His resignation during the 1919 Egyptian revolution attracted the attention of Sa'ad Zaghloul, who leading a delegation (Arabic: Wafd) of Egyptian nationalists at the Paris Peace Conference to advocate Egyptian Independence.
+This demand was refused, and the Wafd eventually turned into a political party following the Unilateral Declaration of Egyptian Independence in 1922, soon beginning to campaign for internal autonomy, constitutional government, civil rights, and Egyptian control of both the Sudan and the Suez Canal.
 Zaghloul, impressed by Ebeid's intelligence and eloquence, declared him his political son and supporter, marking Ebeid's rise in the ranks of the Wafd party.
-During this time, Ebeid rejected his father's Protestantism and embraced Coptic Christianity.
-He was one of the signatories to the Anglo-Egyptian Treaty of 1936.
+Ebeid was then a tutor at the Royal School of Law where he tutored fellow Wafdists, such as Ibrahim Abdel Hady.
+He was dismissed from the school in August 1921 for attending a banquet in honor of Zaghloul.
+Around this time in September 1921, Ebeid rejected his father's conversion to Protestantism and embraced Coptic Christianity.